yieldthedog/yieldthedog.github.com/source/_posts/2012-03-23-kindle-survival-guide.markdown

 ## Tools that make your life easier

 ###Instapaper
 [Instapaper](http://instapaper.com) is one of the best companions of your kindle.
-It provides a _read later_ bookmarklet, that saves an article to a list, that you can either export manually or you can let instapaper automatically send an email to your free kindle account, when a certain amount of new articles is reached.
+It provides a _read later_ bookmarklet, that saves an article to a list.
+Later you can either export the list manually or you can let instapaper automatically send an email to your free kindle account, when a certain amount of new articles is reached.
 Nowadays I even use it to send out [tweets](https://twitter.com/#!thomaspeklak/status/183086027668336640) for great articles and save them to my [Evernote](http://evernote.com) article backlog.

 ###Calibre
 [Calibre](http://calibre-ebook.com) is a great tool to manage your ebooks, send them to your device via USB or email.
 What I especially like is the ability to convert formats.
 They offer a great support.
 I once filed a feature request and on the next day it was closed.
 Way to go!